t2tech-corp/IE7374/project-root/README.md

 Steps included:
 1. **Loading:** Utilizing the ``R`` package ``gutenbergr`` for initial metadata acquisition.
 2. **Targeted Filtering:** Applying precise filters (``author%in%'renaissance_poets'``, ``language='en'``, ``has_text='TRUE'``, ``str_detect(rights, "Public domain in the USA")``) to select the relevant subset of works, after careful validation of dataset metadata.
-3. **Data Cleaning:** Exxtensive data cleaning included removal of publisher comments, foreign languages (Greek, Italian, French, Latin), non-alpha characters, and other non-relevant material.
+3. **Data Cleaning:** Extensive data cleaning included removal of publisher comments, foreign languages (Greek, Italian, French, Latin), non-alpha characters, and other non-relevant material.
 4. **Data Concatenation:** The cleaned corpus was concatenated by ``gutenberg_id`` with appropriate end-of-line controls and ``end_of_poem_token <- "<|endofpoem|>"``.
 5. **Tokenization:** Employing ``AutoTokenizer`` to convert text into numerical ``input_ids``, handling ``max_length`` truncation, and setting ``tokenizer.pad_token = tokenizer.eos_token`` for consistent batching.
 6. **Data Collator:** Using ``DataCollatorForLanguageModeling`` to prepare batches with dynamic padding and language modeling labels for the training process.